 Sort merge join is used to join two independent data sources.
-They perform better than the nested loop when the volume of data is
+They perform better than the nested loop when the volume of data is big in tables.

 They perform better than hash join when the join condition is either an inequality condition or if sorting is anyways required due to some other attribute (other than join) like order by.